-An ATS resume sample often offers the chronological format.
+An ATS resume sample often offers a chronological format.
 Mentioning the years in your experience section could help your resume to go through.

 The ATS scanning causes disputes and there are various opinions about this check.
 The candidates often find it stressful and irrelevant.
-Some even give up to write the resume on their own and use online resume generator.
+Some even give up writing the resume on their own and use an online resume generator.